List of One Tree Hill characters: Sam Walker

-Played by Ashley Rickards during season six.
+Played by Ashley Rickards during Season 6.
 Samantha "Sam" Walker is a troubled young girl who shoplifted a top from Clothes over Bros and had an altercation with Brooke.
 She joined Haley's literature class and Haley encouraged her to write but their relationship was very rocky.
-In the 6th episode of season six, it is revealed that she was a foster child and that she slept in a car in the workshop at Tree Hill High.
+In Episode 6 of Season 6, it is revealed that she was a foster child and that she slept in a car in the workshop at Tree Hill High.
 Brooke later offered her a room at her home to stay in after being urged by Haley to foster Sam.
-Sam revealed to Brooke that a waitress at the restaurant she frequents was her birth mom, and one day she was going to introduce herself and tell her 'what a big mistake she made'.
-Sam and Brooke develop a close relationship, which is strengthened after Brooke saves Sam from Jack's brother, who Brooke realizes was the guy who attacked her in her store (also learning that he'd shot Quentin Fields).
-Later, both Sam and Haley inform Brooke of the positive effect she's had in Sam's life.
-Sam leaves Brooke's care at the end of season six to rejoin her birth mother.
+Sam revealed to Brooke that a waitress at the restaurant, she frequents was her birth mom, and one day she was going to introduce herself and tell her 'what a big mistake she made'.
+Sam and Brooke develop a close relationship, which is strengthened after Brooke saves Sam from Jack's brother, who Brooke realizes was the guy who attacked her in her store (also learning that he had shot Quentin Fields).
+Later, both Sam and Haley inform Brooke of the positive effect she has had in Sam's life.
+Sam leaves Brooke's care at the end of the season to rejoin her birth mother.

 Paul Norris

-Portrayed by Gregory Harrison since season six, Paul Norris is Julian's father.
+Portrayed by Gregory Harrison since Season 6, Paul Norris is Julian's father.
 He has stayed very close to Peyton even though she broke up with his son, but much like most Tree Hill parents, he has a very rocky relationship with his son.
 He has been hinted of sharing an infatuation with Brooke's mother Victoria.

 Lauren

-Portrayed by Allison Munn since season six.
-Miss Lauren is Jamie's teacher in season six.
-She first appears in episode sixteen by being invited round dinner to dinner round Dan's beach house.
-Jamie became jealous and angry of Dan when he was telling funny stories of Jamie, Jamie walks in and confronts Dan and Lauren and screams "he was in prison" and storms out.
-She meets Skills at Jamie's first dance and they begin a relationship.
+Portrayed by Allison Munn since Season 6.
+Miss Lauren is Jamie's teacher in Season 6.
+She first appears in Episode 16 by being invited to dinner at Dan's beach house.
+Jamie became jealous of and angry with Dan when he tells funny stories of Jamie.
+Jamie walks in and confronts Dan and Lauren and screams "he was in prison" and storms out.
+She meets Skills at Jamie's first dance, and they begin a relationship.
 They are still dating, but Skills has stated he is not ready to take it to the next level and move in with her.
 However, they are dating for a long time until Skills wants more with his job.
-Skills applies for a job of a sports coordinator and he gets the job.
+Skills applies for a job of a sports coordinator, and he gets the job.
 But the catch is that the job is in L.A.
 Skills asks Lauren to leave Tree Hill with him, but she answers that she cannot and loves him even more.
 While driving Jamie, and his friends Chuck and Madison home during a hurricane, Lauren crashes her car, leaving her life, as well as the children's lives, in danger.
 Brooke Davis comes to their rescue, and Lauren, as well as Chuck and Madison, get out of harm's way.

 Miss Lauren is now dating David, Quinn's ex-husband, and is pregnant with his child.